Support America’s National Ballet Company® DONATE NOW

 Born in Mobile, Alabama, Blaine Hoven began his training at Mobile Ballet under the direction of Winthrop Corey and Ann Duke.
 During his high school years, he trained at the North Carolina School of the Arts with Melissa Hayden, Warren Conover, Fanchon Cordell, Nina Danilova, and Susan McKee McCollough.
 Hoven received American Ballet Theatre’s National Training Scholarship from 1999 through 2002 and attended ABT’s Summer Intensive for five summers.

-He created Louis XIV in A Gathering of Ghosts, the Spanish Dance in Ratmansky’s The Nutcracker, The Faun in The Seasons, the Italian Prince in Ratmansky’s The Sleeping Beauty, Don Zucchero in Whipped Cream, leading roles in AFTERITE, Her Notes and Serenade After Plato’s Symposium, and featured roles in Aftereffect (first production), Citizen, Everything Doesn’t Happen at Once, From Here On Out, Glow – Stop and Pretty Good Year.
+He created Louis XIV in A Gathering of Ghosts, the Spanish Dance in Ratmansky’s The Nutcracker, The Faun in The Seasons, the Italian Prince in Ratmansky’s The Sleeping Beauty, Don Zucchero in Whipped Cream, leading roles in AFTERITE, Desire, Her Notes, Serenade after Plato’s Symposium, and ZigZag, and featured roles in Aftereffect (first production), Bernstein in a Bubble, Citizen, Everything Doesn’t Happen at Once, From Here On Out, Glow – Stop and Pretty Good Year.

-Hoven was a recipient of the 2008 Princess Grace Award and the Chris Hellman Dance Award, a specially designated prize awarded to one recipient in the dance category each year.
+In 2008, Hoven was a recipient of the Princess Grace Award and the Chris Hellman Dance Award, a specially designated prize awarded to one recipient in the dance category each year.

 * created role